Asset upload

 });

-// Add the video to the design, using the thumbnail at first, and replacing
+// Add the video element to the current design using the asset reference

-// with the full image once the upload completes
+// The video thumbnail will be shown initially, replaced with the full video once upload completes

 await addElement({